medialab/xan/docs/cmd/dedup.md

     -e, --external      Use an external btree index to keep the index on disk and avoid overflowing RAM.
 Does not work with -l/--keep-last and --keep-duplicates.
     --keep-duplicates   Emit only the duplicated rows.
+    --choose <expr>     Evaluate an expression that must return whether to keep a newly seen row or not.
+Column name in the given expression will be prefixed with "current_" for the currently kept row and "new_" for the new row to consider.

 Common options:
     -h, --help               Display this message